Title 18: Health

 (2) include the name of the patient, agent, guardian, or other individual giving informed consent for the COLST and the individual's relationship to the patient.

-(f) The department of health shall adopt by rule no later than March 1, 2013, criteria for individuals who are not the patient, agent, or guardian, but who are giving informed consent for a DNR/COLST order.
+(f) The Department of Health shall adopt by rule no later than July 1, 2014, criteria for individuals who are not the patient, agent, or guardian, but who are giving informed consent for a DNR/COLST order.
 The rules shall include the following:

 (1) other individuals permitted to give informed consent for a DNR/COLST order who shall be a family member of the patient or a person with a known close relationship to the patient;